PaloAltoNetworks/prisma-cloud-docs/api/descriptions/cloud/discovery_download_get.md

-Downloads all cloud scan data in a CSV format file.
+Downloads all cloud scan data in a CSV file.

 ### cURL Request

-Refer to the following cURL example request:
+Refer to the following cURL example command:

 ```bash
 $ curl -k \